7 Risk Assessment Methods to Streamline Risk Management

 ABRA focuses on identifying and evaluating risks to specific assets within an organization.
 This method involves categorizing assets based on their value (e.g., critical, high, medium, low), identifying potential threats to each asset, and estimating the impact of a loss or compromise.

 Asset-based risks can help you prioritize security measures for your most valuable assets.
-For example, a company might implement more stringent access and cybersecurity controls for its customer database than its marketing materials.
+For example, a company might implement more stringent access and cis cyber controls for its customer database than its marketing materials.

 4. Vulnerability-Based Risk Assessment (VBRA)